Key Lime Cookies

 You can, technically.
 However, the beauty of key limes is that they are a good deal tangier and more intense than “regular” limes, giving the cookies a stronger lime flavor.

-For the fluffiest cookies take care to not overmix or overbake the dough.
+For the fluffiest cookies take care not to overmix or overbake the dough.
 A gentle touch is best!

-Soft Key Lime Cookies with Glaze
+Key Lime Cookies with Glaze

 Ingredients